streamanalyze/sa.documentation/amosql/queries.md

     order by name(p) desc;
 ```

-## Top-k queries
+## <a name="top-k-queries"> Top-k queries

-A *top-k query* is a query returning the first few tuples in a set of
+The optional `limit-clause` limits the number of returned values from
-objects based on some ranking.
-The order-by-clause](#order-by-clause)
+the select statement.
+It is often used together with ordered
-and [limit-clause](#limit-clause) can be combined to specify top-k
+selections to specify *top-k queries* returning the first few tuples in a set of objects based on some ranking.
-queries.

 For example, the following query returns the names and
 salaries of the 10 highest income earners:

 ```sql